Sunny Portugal Holidays 2017 / 2018

 Action and Adventure

 Holidays to Portugal welcome you to some of the most beautiful scenery in the world.
 Revel in its glorious beaches, explore its crystal clear waters or explore its vast landscapes.
 The island of Madeira is a holiday hotspot for many, and boasts a unique blend of vibrant flora and fauna and dainty cobbled streets leading to elegant mansions and striking architecture.
-Of course, with all this spectacular scenery on display, it would be a shame not to explore this picturesque country.
+Of course, with all this spectacular scenery on display, it would be a shame not to explore picturesque Madeira.

 Whether you want to wander the well-worn paths of Portugal by foot or discover its rocky trails on a mountain bike, you’ll find plenty of opportunity to traverse the area.
 With its clear waters and vast marine life, it is no surprise that Portugal is a favourite among divers.
 Zip yourself into your wetsuit and head deep beneath the sea for an underwater adventure crammed full of colourful fish and stunning reefs.